Uniswap/docs/docs/V3/concepts/glossary.md

 ## Asset

-While a digital asset can take many forms, the Uniswap Protocol deals in ERC-20 asset pairs, and represents a position in the form of an NFT (ERC-721)
+While a digital asset can take many forms, the Uniswap Protocol deals in ERC-20 token pairs, and represents a position in the form of an NFT (ERC-721).

 ## Concentrated Liquidity

-Liquidity that is allocated within a determined price boundary
+Liquidity that is allocated within a determined price boundary.

 ## Constant Product Formula